Before Christmas in Bucharest

 Antwerpen Central Station

-There is something about train stations and time.
+There is something about European train stations and time.
 The most beautiful train station I ever saw with magnificent details was in Antwerp.
 The classic central station was first used in 1905 (yes, really).
 The city, known as Anvers by French speakers, is one I feel connected by many memories, and must be the third most visited Belgian city in the years I lived in this country, after Brussels and Bruges.

 Continue reading “Antwerpen Central Station”